The Land Sustains Us

 Photograph on archival paper

-11" x 40"
+11" x 40" in walnut frame

 Through his creative practice, Kenneth, a photographer and cultural worker, has documented significant dialogues surrounding monuments, civic memory, and land return in Los Angeles.
 His work is published internationally through Monument Lab and the Goethe Institut.